 8. US Podcast Ad Revenues

-Given the potential of podcasts and its rising growth, it comes as no surprise, then, that even music streaming service Spotify is jumping in and investing up to half a billion dollars in podcast companies.
+Given the potential of podcasts and its rising growth, it comes as no surprise, then, that even music streaming service Spotify is jumping in and has spent nearly $900 million in podcast-related acquisitions.

 9. Podcast Statistics: Time Spent

 According to a recent survey, more than eight out of every ten podcast listeners spend more than seven hours per week tuning into podcasts (Discover Pods, 2019).
 That’s an average of over an hour a day for most listeners, which, for some respondents, is more than the time they spend on social media or watching television!

 For around a quarter of podcast listeners, their dedication to podcasts is nearly like a part-time job – 22.4 percent of listeners spend more than 22 hours a week (or more than three hours a day) listening to podcasts.

 The time spent on listening to podcasts is also on the rise.
 About 30 percent of the US online population who has ever tuned into a podcast say they are listening to podcasts more now than they were a year ago.